Routing

 Applies to all payments not otherwise categorized by the specific routing presets.

-For Digital wallets payment method Force 3DS with the Other PAN only are included to the Google Pay PAN only preset, ensuring that transactions are routed and processed only for Google Pay PANs with 3DS enforcement.
+For the Digital wallets payment method, Force 3DS with Other PAN only is included in the Google Pay PAN only preset.
+This ensures that transactions are routed and processed only for Google Pay PANs with 3DS enforcement.

 Rules